Lund University is one of Europe’s leading universities. Here, history and tradition lay the

 six months duration.

-Starting time: October 1st 2021, or by agreement
+Starting time: By agreement

 Last day for applying: